vedph/gve-doc/dev/index.md

 These components provide infrastructure for the GVE shell frontend, used to develop and test the frontend snapshot editor components, and the GVE chain demo.

-- [GVE shell API](http://www.fusisoft.it/docs/gve/api/Gve.Api.html): API endpoints for the GVE shell frontend.
-This frontend is a web UI used to develop and test GVE frontend components used in the snapshot editor.
-The backend API provide chain transformation functionality.
-- [GVE demo app](http://www.fusisoft.it/docs/gve/api/Gve.Demo.html): a Blazor web application used for playing with the chain data structure.
+- [GVE demo app](https://gve-demo.fusi-soft.com/): a Blazor web application used for playing with the chain data structure.
 Using Blazor allows to directly access the C# core without an intermediate API layer.

 ### Cadmus Infrastructure

 These components provide infrastructure for using the GVE model from within [Cadmus](https://myrmex.github.io/overview/cadmus).
 This allows reusing this modular web-based editor to enter data for the whole edition, including but not limited to the snapshots.

+- core:
-- [Cadmus part for GVE snapshot](http://www.fusisoft.it/docs/gve/api/Cadmus.Gve.Parts.html): a Cadmus part representing a GVE snapshot.
+- Cadmus part for GVE snapshot: a Cadmus part representing a GVE snapshot.
 Essentially it is just a wrapper for the snapshot in a form usable by the Cadmus editor.
-- [Cadmus part seeders for GVE snapshot](http://www.fusisoft.it/docs/gve/api/Cadmus.Seed.Gve.Parts.html): a mock data seeder for the Cadmus part for GVE snapshot.
+- Cadmus part seeders for GVE snapshot: a mock data seeder for the Cadmus part for GVE snapshot.
 Usually, every part in Cadmus has a corresponding seeder, which is used to generate mock data to be used in the editor.
-- [Cadmus GVE services](http://www.fusisoft.it/docs/gve/api/Cadmus.Gve.Services.html): services providing the GVE models to the Cadmus infrastructure.
+- Cadmus GVE services: services providing the GVE models to the Cadmus infrastructure.
-- [Cadmus GVE API](http://www.fusisoft.it/docs/gve/api/CadmusGveApi.html): API endpoints for the Cadmus GVE editor.
+- Cadmus GVE API: API endpoints for the Cadmus GVE editor.

 ## GVE Frontend